-To comply with the EU

-Taxonomy, the criteria for fossil gas include

-switching to renewable

-power or low-carbon fuels by the end of 2035.
-For nuclear

-energy, the criteria include comprehensive
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-substantial contribution

-Transitional activities

-are activities for which low-carbon alternatives

-are not yet available and

-among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.